 IS SOCIAL ENTERPRISE FOR YOUR CHARITY?

-Read more in Why social enterprise? which aims to help you explore if social enterprise is right for your charity.
-For senior managers, chief executives and trustees.
+Read more in WHY SOCIAL ENTERPRISE? which aims to help you explore if social enterprise is right for your charity.

 FROM CHARITY TO SOCIAL ENTERPRISE: London Early Years Foundation

 When June O’Sullivan joined Westminster Children’s Society in 1996, it was a traditional charity running nine small nurseries in the London Borough of Westminster.

 Founded in 1903, the charity had a long history of working to give children the best start in life and a staff team committed to the charity’s objectives.
 As more funding became available under the New Labour government, the organisation was able to access new income streams but it remained dependent on a block grant from the local authority to support its work.

 When she became chief executive in 2005, O’Sullivan decided that the charity had to become a social enterprise.
 She told Social Enterprise Live: “I was determined to move us away from the charitable model.
 I really didn’t like it at all.
 I didn’t want to ruin the ethos and the fantastic history the organisation had but I didn’t feel that if we were to rely on our charitable model we would survive."